 In other words, bringing that business savvy, that business sense in combination with someone who's actually run a government agencies and understands how government works, the legislative process, I think can be helpful.

-Ah, Sean, that's a good question.
+Sean, that's a good question.

 That's a good question.

-That that's something um I think I'd have to have to begin to put a finger on that particular pulse, because I haven't measured that to get a sense of it, and I think it's something that people are just now beginning to focus to.
+That's something I think I'd have to begin to put a finger on that particular pulse because I haven't measured that to get a sense of it.

-It's not clear exactly how that would play in a broad election with independent voters, like minded democrats, etcetera.
+It's not clear exactly how that would play in a broad election with independent voters, like-minded Democrats, et cetera.

-My my suspicion is it may be a little bit rocky for some people, but I think everything about this campaign has been rocky for everybody, so they'll adapt.
+My suspicion is it may be a little bit rocky for some people, but I think everything about this campaign has been rocky for everybody, so they'll adapt.

-You know, it this is not this is a whole new space for us politically.
+This is a whole new space for us politically.

-Um if you want to make the case that I'm Donald Trump, I told you that I would pick the best person.
+I think if you want to make the case that I'm Donald Trump, I told you that I would pick the best person.

 Well, the last person to ever balance a budget in this country while in Congress was Newt Gingrich.

-The last person to get anything dynamic done in Washington was Newt Gingrich when he gave us welfare reform.
+Last person to get anything dynamic done in Washington was Newt Gingrich when he gave us welfare reform.

-Uh the last person to keep his promises with the contract with America was Newt Gingrich.
+The last person to keep his promises with the contract with America was Newt Gingrich.

-So if we want to get the country into a position to be great again, we need people that have a proven track record of success, and nobody has a better track record.
+So, if we want to get the country into a position to be great again, we need people that have a proven track record of success, and nobody has a better track record.

-But anyway, that's that's my pitch.
+But anyway, that's my pitch.

-I think that's a a well-argued perspective.
+I think that's a well-argued perspective.

-It resonated with your viewers and your listeners.
+With your viewers and your listeners.

-Uh thank you, my friend.
+Thank you, my friend.

-All right, Michael Steele.
+Michael Steele.

 Can you mind having a deal with Chris Matthews every night?

-Oh my gosh.
+Oh, my gosh.

 This is not a Republican or a Democrat issue.